sharifahstella/LITA_Class_Documentation/README.md

 ![revenue](https://github.com/sharifahstella/LITA_Class_Documentation-Excel/blob/main/Revenue%20region.JPG)

+A Report of Model by revenue

+A report of Top 10 stores by revenue

+A report of the top 5 markets by revenue

+A report of the bottom 5 stores by revenue

+A report of Monthly Total revenue

 4 **Visualizations and Reports**

 A dynamic dashboard was created in Excel, showcasing total sales by territory, percentage growth, and sales targets vs actual performance.
 Attached screenshots show: